OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 Other organizations may deploy to geographically-distant environments.

-For example, their development environment may be located in [Brisbane, Australia](http://www.visitbrisbane.com.au/) (it's a great place to live!), while their production environment is hosted at data centers in the US and Europe.
+For example, their development environment may be located in [Brisbane, Australia](http://www.visitbrisbane.com.au/) (it's a great place to live!), while their production environment is hosted by data centers in the US and Europe.

 There are two main problems with this, both related to performance: